Certified Laughter Yoga Leader Training We're sorry--this program has been canceled for 2014.

 About Billie Frances

-Billie Frances, MA, LMFT, CWP, is a wellness coach, a licensed Marriage and Family Therapist, and a licensed spiritual counselor.
+Billie Frances, LMFT, BCC CWP, is a wellness coach, a licensed Marriage and Family Therapist, and a licensed spiritual counselor.
 With dedication and compassion, she guides others to rediscover their hearts' desires and live a fully expressed life.

 In 2000, Billie founded her own form of specialized coaching, "Guiding Mindful Change."
 Billie's vision was to create a network of Certified Mindful Coaches who would positively change the lives of thousands.
 Guiding Mindful Change continues to set the standard for excellence in creating qualified, ethical, and empowered coaches and is continually growing with nearly 400 certified coaches nationwide.